America's first gay bishop remembers Tutu's generosity and kindness - ExBulletin

 He used that as a window into what it was like to be a woman, what it was to be someone in a wheelchair or for someone LGBTQ or whatever, a- he declared.
 This is what taught him to be compassionate.

-Robinson recalled how Tutus’ laughter spread to crowds of thousands as well as a private moment they prayed together at the seminar Robinson graduated from in New York City.
+Robinson recalled how Tutu’s laughter rocked crowds of thousands as well as a private moment they prayed together at the seminar Robinson graduated from in New York City.

 There was no one in pain he didn’t care about, whether that pain was some physical illness or mental illness or something to do with cruelty or degradation.
 It hurt her, Robinson said.
 Sitting in the room and hearing him pray for these people was about as close to knowing the heart of God as I expected to know.
 I mean, I don’t even need to know more than that.